lbussy/keg-cop/docs/api/index.rst

 - ``tapid``: The tap ID numbered 0-7
 - ``pin``: Controller pin connected to the flowmeter
-- ``ppu``: Pulses per unit in Pulses per Gallon when configured as imperial, and Pulses per Liter when configured as metric
+- ``ppu``: Pulses per unit in Pulses per Gallon when configured as imperial, and Pulses per Liter when set as metric
 - ``name``: Name of the beverage, displayed on the home page
 - ``capacity``: Reports the keg's capacity in gallons or liters, depending on the units of measure set for the system
 - ``remaining``: This is the calculated liquid remaining in the keg in gallons or liters depending on the units of measure set for the system